 Who's up for a classic lasagne?
 Whether you like yours on the dry side, so it is easy to cut and serve in squares, or slightly sloppier with plenty of sauce, is a matter of personal taste.
 Tweak to your liking; it tastes just as good for example without any cheese on top, or with the cheese layered up within it.

-This posh porcini lasagne recipe is easy to make, vegetarian and feeds a crowd, perfect for family dinners.
-The porcini makes the lasagne mix a bit more posh, so it’s ideal for easy entertaining.
+Our porcini lasagne recipe is easy to make, vegetarian and feeds a crowd, perfect for family dinners.
+The porcini makes the lasagne mix a bit more posh, so it's ideal for easy entertaining.

 A new recipe for lasagne.
 We love this one, it's full of delicious Italian flavours.
 Made with sausage and fennel seeds this baked pasta dish is easy, comforting and will feed a crowd.
 Serve with a green salad on the side.